United States : Safety by City

 There aren't many scammers in Honolulu.
 Still, you should be wary of anyone trying to distract you, flashing large signs in front of you or ATMs that look like they've been tampered with.

 WOMEN TRAVELERS RISK : LOW

 Honolulu has proven to be very safe for female solo travelers.
-Following basic precaution measures and acting as precautios as you would in your own hometown should completely minimize the chances of anything going wrong.
+Following basic precaution measures and acting as precautions as you would in your hometown completely minimize the chances of anything going wrong.

 So...
 How Safe Is Honolulu Really?